zilola08/social-network/README.md

 Developed using React (Vite), NodeJS, Express, PostGres, Socket.io.

 !
 To test the app, please do:
-1) install all the npm dependencies;
+1) Install all the npm dependencies;
-2) make sure to have:
+2) Make sure to have:
 - .env file in the server folder with these specified variables:
   - PORT=
   - DB_NAME=